 AI in HR provides a simple way not only to reach out to possible candidates, but also screen, rank, and shortlist their resumes based on the traits most relevant to your company.
 Then, once you have a list of people you’d like to interview, the chatbot can act as the scheduler.

-Certain AI tools can also help you conduct a later-stage virtual interview before inviting a candidate to come in person.
+Certain AI tools can also help you conduct a later-stage automated interview before inviting a candidate to come in person.
 Conducting a video interview with preset questions, you can run an AI program to analyze candidates’ facial expressions, tone of voice, mannerisms, and word choice.

 This technology will make it more likely you’ll end up with new employees who fit your company culture, which is why major brands like Google, Facebook, and Apple have been using this technology for years in their hiring process.
 And now even more companies use it, including Capital One, Allstate, ThredUp, Hilton, and AT&T.